Ketanmk/MyOwnAPI/readme.md

-## Laravel 5 RESTful API
+## Laravel RESTful API

-THis is a completly functional RESTful API implemented with laravel 5.
+This is a completely functional RESTful API implemented with Laravel.

+This repository is the result of an online course on Udemy.

+You can access the course here: [Laravel 5 course, RESTful API](https://www.udemy.com/laravel-5-php-framework-agile-and-practical-php-restful-api/?couponCode=social).

+The course and the project, currently works with Laravel 5.2 and cover classes about Laravel 5 and 5.1.